-- Pre-operative prophylaxis of surgical site infections: 20-50 mg/kg as a single pre-operative dose. - Syphilis.
+- Pre-operative prophylaxis of surgical site infections: 20-50 mg/kg as a single preoperative dose. - Syphilis.
 The generally recommended dose is 50 mg/kg once daily for 10-14 days.
 The dose recommendations in syphilis, including neurosyphilis, are based on very limited data.
-National or local guidance should be taken into consideration.
+National or local guidance should be taken into consideration. - Acute otitis media.
+For initial treatment of acute otitis media, a single intramuscular dose of ceftriaxone 50 mg/kg can be given.